StephUgo/recordsfrontend/README.md

   - Search records with several criteria ;
   - Display list of records (textual or cover based) ;
   - Fill studio and recording information ;
-  - Locate recordings on a global map.
+  - Locate recordings on a global map with a basic deconfliction algorithm.

 See below for snapshosts wich depict some of these functionnalities :